What is bounding box annotation?

 • IoU 0.94 — Precise BPO production average, all projects 2025 (internal QA data)

-• IoU ≥ 0.92 — Industry minimum for autonomous driving and medical AI
+• IoU ≥ 0.92 — Industry minimum for autonomous driving annotation and medical AI

-• 30–50% relabeling rate — Typical for commodity-tier annotation before production use
+• 30–50% relabeling rate — Typical for commodity-tier computer vision training data before production use

 In Computer Vision, Precision Starts with the Box